GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/mccWellbore/Example.rst

    :width: 500
    :figclass: align-center

-   Generated mesh for the wellbore problem
+   Generated mesh for a vertical wellbore problem

 Let us take a closer look at the geometry of this wellbore problem.
-We use the internal mesh generator ``InternalWellbore`` to create a rock domain (:math:`10\, m \, \times 5 \,  m \, \times 2 \, m`), with a wellbore of initial radius equal to :math:`0.1` m.
+We use the internal wellbore mesh generator ``InternalWellbore`` to create a rock domain (:math:`10\, m \, \times 5 \,  m \, \times 2 \, m`), with a wellbore of initial radius equal to :math:`0.1` m.
 Coordinates of ``trajectory`` defines the wellbore trajectory, which represents a vertical well in this example.